OccupyWallStreet/nycga2/wp-content/plugins/buddypress-docs/readme.txt

 1. Sit back and watch the jack roll in

 == Changelog ==

+= 1.1.22 =
+* Added Romanian translation

+= 1.1.21 =
+* Show the 'author' panel in the Dashboard

+= 1.1.20 =
+* Fixes idle timeout javascript
+* Fixes bug with timezones on History tab
+* Improves data passed to filters
+* Cleans up references to WP's fullscreen editing mode
+* Fixes potential PHP warnings on the Dashboard

 = 1.1.19 =
 * Improved WP 3.3 support